Tadreebi/be/README.md

         python manage.py migrate
 - Do following CLI command

-        python manage.py cretesuperuse
+        python manage.py cretesuperuser
-- Start by testing the CRUD of each endpoint of own modules'...
+- Start by testing the CRUD of each endpoint of own models'...
   - Admin panel form
   - URL links
 - If possible, it's recommended to test others' work as well.
-- When an error found, branch out of dev to fix the error with following CLI command git checkout -b new_branch_name dev
+- When an error found, branch out of dev to fix the error with following CLI command

+        git checkout -b new_branch_name dev
-- There is probably an error that will occur, which is resulted by not adding permissions to models' views.
+- There is probably an error that will occur, which is resulted by not adding permissions to models' views, so you might wanna start with that fix.

 ## Minor Fixes to Do